spollard/josh-works.github.io/_drafts/turing_prework_02_getting_the_right_files.md

 It doesn't matter which one you use.
 To exercise your _technical sophistication_ muscles, you can read more on [the difference between HTTPS and SSH URLs here](https://help.github.com/articles/which-remote-url-should-i-use/)

 Now, in your terminal, navigate to where you want these exercises to be downloaded.
-You might have a `turing` directory in your home folder.
+You probably have a `turing` directory in your home folder.

-I would use:
+Since I have a `turing` directory in _my_ home folder, I would use:

 ```
 $ cd ~/turing/prework
 ```

 You might place these files somewhere else.
+Up to you.
 Once you've `cd`'ed into the right directory, clone down the repo.
 We'll use the `git clone` command:

 ```
 $ git clone https://github.com/turingschool/ruby-exercises.git